 It might come as no surprise that the Beats Powerbeats came top of the list, featuring all of the brilliant properties of the wireless Powerbeats Pro, but at a much lower price point.

-Beats by Dr Dre may now be affectionately known as simply Beats since tech giant Apple parted with $3 billion to acquire it, but they still pack the same iconic sound, albeit one with a slightly toned down bass note, and great features that make them perfect for donning during a gruelling gym session or longer run.
+Beats by Dr Dre may now be affectionately known as simply Beats since tech giant Apple parted with $3 billion to acquire it, but they still pack the same iconic sound, albeit one with a slightly toned down bass note, and great features that make them perfect for donning during a gruelling gym session or long run.

-Beats Powerbeats review: design
+Beats Powerbeats review: Design

-Much of the overall design has been crafted with some form of exercise in mind, with an innovative adjustable ear hook looping around the user's ear to keep the unit in place and a selection of different sized rubber tips pushing up into the ear canal.
+Much of the overall design has been crafted with some form of exercise in mind, with an innovative adjustable ear hook looping around the user's ear to keep the unit in place and a selection of different-sized rubber tips pushing up into the ear canal.

 Admittedly, getting things in place the first time takes a little getting used to, but once the method is nailed, it is very difficult to shift the Powerbeats, even when performing some aggressive HIIT workouts or leaping around a challenging fell run... or head-banging.